-SMART goals: are you setting Goals or just exercising your wishful thinking?
+SMART goals: are you setting real goals or just exercising your wishful thinking?

 Sometimes we believe we have placed goals in our life, while if they are not SMART, we are only doing some wishful thinking.

-The SMART goal setting methodology can help ensure that our goals are actually… goals!
-It states that every goal, should have all the following characteristics:
+The SMART goal setting methodology can help us ensure that our goals are actually… goals!
+It states that every goal, should have all of the following characteristics:

-Therefore, setting a SMART goal involves thorough thinking of each of the above five factors.
+Therefore, setting a SMART goal involves thorough consideration of each of the above five factors.
 This is done by identifying the key questions and finding the right answers.
-We need to be clear about what we want to achieve, by when and how we will know if we have succeeded.
+We need to be clear about what we want to achieve.
+Additionally, we have to think by when and how we will know if we have succeeded.

 Ask powerful questions

-- What is the objective that needs to be accomplished?
+- What is the objective we need to accomplish?

 - Who are involved and who is responsible?